VeriBlock/nodecore-releases/README.md

 ## PoW Miner won't start

-Ensure that you run startpool on NodeCore (using the Command Line)
+Ensure that you ran startpool on NodeCore (using the Command Line)

 Ensure that you have a local instance of NodeCore already running